Cashless catering: System

-The cost to a British high school of setting up a cashless catering system was approximately £21,000 GBP in 2012; for primary schools it was £7,500.
+The cost to a British secondary school of setting up a cashless catering system was approximately £21,000 GBP in 2012; for primary schools it was £7,500.
 Systems require annual maintenance at approximately £2,500 for high schools and £1,000 for primary schools.

+Early Use

+Cashless catering systems began to appear in UK schools during the mid-1990s, primarily as a means of reducing cash handling, improving service speed, and anonymising free school meal provision.

+One of the earliest documented implementations took place in 1995 at St. Margaret’s Academy in West Lothian, Scotland, where a cashless catering system was introduced to remove cash from points of sale and reduce queuing times.
+The system was supplied by CRB Cunninghams, a UK-based education technology provider, and was designed to improve efficiency while addressing concerns around stigma associated with free school meals.